fleetdm/fleet/docs/REST API/rest-api.md

 ### Upload a software

-Uploads software to install on macOS and Windows hosts during enrollment.
+Upload a software to install on macOS and Windows hosts during enrollment.

 `POST /api/v1/fleet/software`